 Download our brochure here: June 2019 BRCTH Brochure

-Our 2020 10-week SPRING SESSION will begin March 23rd, has been suspended until further notice due to the COVID-19 pandemic .
+Our 2020 10-week SPRING SESSION, which was to begin March 23rd, has been suspended until further notice due to the COVID-19 pandemic .
 Lessons are offered weekday afternoons and on Saturdays.
 Tuition for the 10-week session is $650.
 The $250 deposit must be received before we can hold a place on the scheduling roster for you or your child.
 The balance of the tuition is due 30 days prior to the start of the session.
 For families requiring financial assistance, we offer installment plans and may be able to help locate funding sources or offer partial scholarships.
-Download the flyer here.
+BRCTH spring 2020 flyer no vol

 All students are taught individually or appropriately paired in semi-private lessons.
 Lessons include, when appropriate, grooming and basic horse care in addition to riding skills.
 Lesson plans are individualized for each student; instruction is sequential and often presented in game format.
 Attempts are made to integrate IEP and other educational/health goals and objectives into our goal setting and lesson planning.
 Our certified instructors consult and collaborate with education and health care professionals whenever possible.
 We also utilize the 3-level TRAV Rider Achievement Certificate Program which documents student progress towards mastery of lesson-related tasks and serves as tool for monitoring and communicating student progress.

 The center offers Equine Assisted Learning (EAL) as well as the more traditional therapeutic riding experience which uses riding instruction to address individual student’s strengths and deficit areas.
 EAL is focused more on psycho-social learning and stresses observation of horse behavior, utilizing un-mounted ground exercises to build trust and self-esteem.